Bandelier National Monument in New Mexico scores high on my list of places to visit with kids. But if you visit Bandelier, you haven’t seen it all!

 Coming from Santa Fe:

 Turn from State Highway 502 to State Highway 4.
 Less than ¼ of a mile later, you’ll see a long gravel parking lot on the left hand side of the road.
-If you have driven to a traffic light, you’ve gone too far.
+If you get to a traffic light, you’ve gone too far.

 Coming from Bandelier: